-How this particular involvement aligns with your bigger purpose?
-For example, your three year goal is to become an event organizer.
-Today you are volunteering at your local school for the fund raising bake sale.
-This is definitely a small step of gaining some experience towards this bigger goal of becoming an event organizer.
+How does this particular involvement align with your bigger purpose?
+For example, your three-year goal is to become an event organizer.
+Today you are volunteering at your local school for the fundraising bake sale.
+This is definitely a small step in gaining some experience towards this bigger goal of becoming an event organizer.

 We have a common misconception that when we do something for a greater good it can’t be tied to any other personal gain.
 I say let’s broaden the definition of “personal gain”; as long as you are being authentic about it and are genuinely contributing to your current commitment (helping out at the bake sale) it is a win-win – the school gets to raise the fund for its students enrichment activities and you earn the experience and the network for your bigger goals.

 2. How does this suit me – Alignment with my values

 Each of us has certain values we care about.
 Some of them are very critical to our well being some others enhance our life quality.
 Whatever we do – personal or professional when the values are nurtured/exercised we enjoy the time and get more fulfillment.
 If you have a number of values common in this work it is a good fit for you.
 Here is how to find out:

 - Find out your core values: Some examples values are, connecting with people, helping others, contributing to something bigger.
 Also, it could be (even it sounds much like corporate jargon- analysis, problem-solving, process improvement, execution, completion, influence, leadership.
 Even it could be simply personal growth, learning, creativity, meeting like-minded people.
 List down as many values you care about and then pick the top 5 from it.
 For example, for me, some core values are Contribution to a greater good, meeting like-minded people and process improvement.

 - Which of your values will be nurtured: In the School Bake Sale example, my values will definitely be honored as I see possibilities of contributing to a greater good, meeting like-minded people and process improvement.